zhouyangstrath/CABLEX_API/source/basic-operation.rst

-1. **BASE MODEL CREATION:** Create the base model based on the client/TFMC engineers specifications, the base model for testing is based on the 800mm Copper Cable and 1000kg Buoy as a shown case, Detailed info presented as follows,
+1. **BASE MODEL CREATION:** Create the base model based on the client/TFMC engineers specifications, the base model for the show case is based on the 800mm Copper Cable and 1000kg Buoy as a shown case, Detailed info presented as follows,

 ::

     Power cable property 	 	        800mm2 Cu
     Outside diameter [mm]		 187.6(SOL)       287.6 (EOL)
     Mass in air [kg/m]		        47.68(SOL)       97.13 (EOL)
     Weight in sea water [N/m]	        439.4(SOL)        NA (EOL)